bareyez/motivomo/README.md

 ## ✨ Features
 - ⏱️ 25-minute Pomodoro focus sessions with start, pause, and reset controls
-- ✅ Set your focus goal or task for the day (e.g., “Study for CS exam”)
+- ✅ Set your focus goal or task for the day (e.g., "Study for CS exam")
-- 🧠 Receive AI-generated motivational or productivity tips after each session (currently mocked for the prototype)
+- 🧠 Receive AI-generated motivational or productivity tips after each session
 - 🎯 Track completed sessions and view daily focus progress
-- 📊 (Stretch Goal) View daily/weekly focus stats and session history

 ---